lauralopezcruz/DYBS/README.md

 1. **Labelling:** I use book tags from the Kaggle dataset to label some authors, then I scrape a list of POC authors from Goodreads.

 2. **Ratings_similarity:** I create a ratings-based book similarity matrix using ratings data from Goodreads.
 This code is not mine.
+The ratings and books data can be found [here](https://github.com/zygmuntz/goodbooks-10k).

 3. **Scraping_summaries:**  Here I have short script to scrape all (but 45) book summaries from Goodreads.com.
 The last 45 books did not have summaries.